gnolang/blog/posts/2024-06-20_myg-9/README.md

 authors: [Kouteki]
 ---

-# The More You Gno 9: Connect, Faucet Hub, New Test4 Launch Date and More
+# The More You Gno 9: Realm to Realm Interaction, Faucet Hub, New Test4 Launch Date and More

 This edition brings several major pieces of news; Gno Studio Connect beta, and Faucet Hub.
 We're moving up the Test4 launch by 2 weeks, so we could get to mainnet faster.
 We'll also be seeing each other at GopherCons EU and US, so make sure to stop by and say hi!
 Oh, and our [new gnome logo is live](https://gno.land/r/gnoland/blog:p/the-gnome)!